dsmurl/the-system-controller-4/README.md

 # System Controller V4
-This is the working code of the system controller V4 build for grass roots industrial systems management.
+The working code of the System Conroller V4 designed for grass roots industrial systems management.

 # Install the code on a BeagleBone Black and get the application running